 - Pour the wet ingredients into the dry ingredients and mix gently to combine.
 Distribute evenly into the muffin cups, filling each to approximately ¾ full.
 Bake for 20–25 minutes, or until a toothpick inserted into a muffin returns small crumbs.

-- Let muffins cool for 10 minutes and then remove to a cooling rack.
+- Let muffins cool for 10 minutes and then remove to a cooling rack to cool completely.